Business Sentiments Amidst COVID-19 in FY20 Q1

 The COVID-19 pandemic is an unprecedented event, not just to the healthcare system, but also to the global economy, where not even the two giant world powers – China and the United States – are unscathed.
 At the time of writing, countries are clamouring to restart their economies, even amid advice from health experts warning about the danger of opening too quickly.

-We found that 67% of companies reported being moderately to extremely impacted by the pandemic.
+We found that 67 percent of companies reported being moderately to extremely impacted by the pandemic.
 Most companies had implemented measures to mitigate operations and revenue impact, with human resource interventions and adjusted business spending topping the list.

 Companies that require assistance in navigating the isolation economy can refer to SGTech Isolation Economy for a curated list of software and solutions that might help during this period.